chanzuckerberg/single-cell/rfcs/0000-rfc-process/text.md

 The following are the steps to writing and approving a new RFC (not modifying):

-1. Create a new branch of the `cellxgene-rfcs` repo.
+1. Create a new branch of the `chanzuckerberg/single-cell` repo.
 Suggested branch naming: `username/name-of-rfc-title`.
 2. Create a new directory under the `rfcs` directory named `XXXX-name-of-rfc`, where `name-of-rfc` is the name of your RFC, not those words directly.
 3. Copy over the contents of the `templates` directory into your newly created directory.
 This contains a folder for images and the RFC template.
 4. Rename `rfc_template.md` to `text.md` and edit it.
 Add images that you'd like to include in the `imgs` folder.